 3.3 Total Dry Matter (TDM)

 Total dry matter (TDM) accumulation was significantly affected by GA3 application (Fig. 2A and 2B).
 TDM was recorded at ten-day intervals started from 30 to 70 DAS.
 The maximum TDM (18.67 g m⁻² in 2023-24 and 13.83 g m⁻² in 2024-25) at 70 DAS was achieved with treatment T9, while the minimum was recorded in the control (T1).
 Exogenous GA3 application stimulated overall plant growth by enhancing cell division and elongation, resulting in increased biomass production (Akter et al., 2007).
 Among the treatments, T9 consistently outperformed others, likely due to the synergistic effect of two application timings that ensured sustained hormonal influence during critical growth phases.
-This result is consistent with previous studies showing that GA3 improves dry matter accumulation in crops such as mustard and soybean by enhancing leaf area and photosynthetic capacity (Islam et al., 2021; Khan et al., 2006).
+This result is consistent with previous studies showing that GA3 improves dry matter accumulation in crops such as mustard and soybean by enhancing leaf area and photosynthetic capacity ( Khan et al., 2006; Islam et al., 2021).

 (A) (B)